dfargo/last-y-train/README.md

 # Last-Y-Train: Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python-based simulation of a critical component for a cross-chain bridge: the Event Listener.
-This component, often run by validators or oracles, is responsible for watching for specific events on a source blockchain (e.g., tokens being locked) and initiating corresponding actions on a destination blockchain (e.g., minting wrapped tokens).
+This component—often run by validators or oracles—is responsible for watching for specific events on a source blockchain (e.g., tokens being locked) and initiating corresponding actions on a destination blockchain (e.g., minting wrapped tokens).

 This script is designed to be architecturally sound and robust, demonstrating the patterns used in real-world decentralized application backend services.